Search

 • Install CreativeEditor SDK (CE.SDK) in your project using npm.

-• Set up CE.SDK in your Next.js app with a custom editor component using default configurations.
+• Set up CE.SDK in your Next.js app using the official React wrapper component with default configurations.

-• Render CE.SDK on your Next.js pages through a client-only component.
+• Render CE.SDK on your Next.js pages using the official React wrapper.

 Prerequisites#